One Off Purchase

 Course Duration: 3 months

 This course is part of the Level 3 TAQA suite and is an NVQ qualification.
-Since it is a knowledge based unit there is no requirement for prior or current Assessor experience.
-In fact doing this theory unit can boost your job prospects if you want to prove to a potential employer that you have knowledge of Assessment in the FE sector.
+It's a knowledge unit only, so there is no requirement for prior or current Assessor experience.
+In fact doing this assessor theory unit can boost your job prospects if you want to prove to a potential employer that you have knowledge of Assessment in the FE sector.

 This is 'half' the Assessor course and once you have access to learners you can come back and do the practical unit(s).

-If you want to be qualified to assess learners in their workplace you will need to add the Unit 2 with this theory unit which makes the L3 Award in Assessing Competence in the Work Environment.
+If you want to assess learners in their workplace you will need the work-based Competence Assessor course.

-If you assess your learners both 'on the job' and in a classroom setting then you would need to add both Units 2 & 3 of the Assessor qualification which makes the L3 Certificate Assessing Vocational Achievement.
+If you assess your learners both 'on the job' and in a classroom setting then you need the Lead Assessor CAVA certificate.

 This course is available for all candidates who fulfil the following criteria: